Vacationing in St. John and the U.S. Virgin Islands

 When departing the U.S. Virgin Islands, U.S. Immigration requires all persons, including Americans, to provide proof of citizenship.
 This can include a passport, or a certified copy of a birth certificate with a photo ID.

-Restaurants: Lime Inn, Morgan's Mango, Beach Bar Café, Woody's Seafood Saloon, Rhumb Line, The Bakery, Asolare (North Shore Road), Zo Zo's, Skinny Legs (Coral Bay).
+Restaurants: Extra Virgin, 18N 64 W, Lime Inn, Morgan's Mango, Ocean 362, Beach Bar Café, Woody's Saloon, Rhumb Line, High Tide, The Bakery, Skinny Legs (Coral Bay).
+Many are new and renovated since the 2017 hurricanes and are very nice.
 There are restaurants too numerous to mention, but these provide good service and quality with a variety of fare and price and provide lunch and/or dinner.

 Food and Liquor: St. John Gourmet Market (most convenient to Kaleidoscope Villa), Starfish Market, Starfish Gourmet and Wines, Pine Peace Market.